mspremulli/Scoop/README.md

  - Login password is 123

 Dashboard feature:
- - Add comment
+ - User can add live comments
- - Write in text area and click post to add comments
+ - Write in text area and click post to add comment
  - Comment box will add scroll bar when < 2 comments are added